Transparency Regarding the Use of Your Personal Data

-We also collect more sensitive information about you, with your explicit consent, where the processing is necessary to meet a legal or regulatory obligation, the processing is in connection with UC establishing, exercising or defending legal claims, or is otherwise expressly permitted by GDPR.
+We also collect more sensitive information about you, with your explicit consent, where the processing is necessary to meet a legal or regulatory obligation, the processing is in connection with UC establishing, exercising or defending legal claims, or is otherwise expressly permitted by or is otherwise expressly permitted by GDPR and other applicable European privacy laws.
 This sensitive information includes information about your racial or ethnic origin and sexual orientation.

 Information from Other Sources: We also obtain information about you from other sources and combine that information with information we collect from you directly.
 The information we obtain from other sources includes your test scores from testing agencies, publicly available information about you, information you provide to agencies and companies offering scholarships or financial aid, as well as any information about you that is associated with or linked to, or could be linked to, any of the foregoing data.

-We also obtain more sensitive information about you, with your explicit consent, where the processing is necessary to meet a legal or regulatory obligation, the processing is in connection with UC establishing, exercising or defending legal claims, or is otherwise expressly permitted by GDPR.
+We also obtain more sensitive information about you, with your explicit consent, where the processing is necessary to meet a legal or regulatory obligation, the processing is in connection with UC establishing, exercising or defending legal claims, or is otherwise expressly permitted by or is otherwise expressly permitted by GDPR and other applicable European privacy laws.
 This sensitive information includes information about your racial or ethnic origin, and data concerning health, disabilities, and sexual orientation.

 How We Use Your Personal Data and the Lawful Basis for Such Processing